-An important bottleneck in closed-loop discovery is the lack of robust and predictive models of key aspects of battery materials and interfaces.
+An important bottleneck in closed-loop discovery is the lack of robust and predictive models of key aspects of battery materials and concomitant interfaces.
+A key challenge in this regard is the urgent need to increase the predictive ability of material synthesizability by modelling (i.e., identifying suitable equilibrium and out-of-equilibrium computable descriptors that effectively control synthetic networks).
 This pertains both to physics/simulation-based and data-driven materials discovery strategies.
-Only the full integration of physics/simulation-based and data-driven models generated through the exploitation of AI technology and recent network science developments107 with automated synthesis and characterisation technologies will enable the envisioned breakthroughs required for the implementation of fully autonomous materials discovery.102
+Only the full integration of physics/simulation-based and data-driven models generated through the exploitation of AI technology and recent network science developments143 with automated synthesis and characterisation technologies will enable the envisioned breakthroughs required for the implementation of fully autonomous materials discovery.138